rostislav-matveev/FvwmPy/README.md

 - **`m.run()`**

-  Enter mainloop which simply reads packets from FVWM and for each packet executes handlers in the corresponding queue, until `m.exit()` or `m.h_exit()` method is called.
+  Enter mainloop which simply reads packets from FVWM and for each packet executes handlers in the queue, until `m.exit()` or `m.h_exit()` method is called.
 It could be overloaded in the derived class.